lgatto/TeachingMaterial/Lab_Searching_GEO.md

 ## Joins in `data.table`

-We can repeat the same operation, using `data.table` once we have converted the GEO tables to `data.table`s and set their keys.
+We can repeat the same operation using `data.table`, once we have converted the GEO tables to `data.table`s and set their keys.
 The homework assignment asks that you try to fit the `data.table` manipulations (merge, subset, etc.) into a single line.
+This approach will allow us to do additional fast joins later, since the tables are now in memory (RAM).

 ```r